Install with Istioctl

 IstioOperator configuration can be specified in a YAML file and passed to

 IstioOperator API defines components as shown in the table below:

-apiVersion: install.istio.io/v1alpha1 kind: IstioOperator spec: components: telemetry: enabled: false
+apiVersion: install.istio.io/v1alpha1 kind: IstioOperator spec: components: pilot: enabled: false

 Gateways are a special type of component, since multiple ingress and egress gateways can be defined.
 In the

 IstioOperator API, gateways are defined as a list type.

 for this gateway:

 $ istioctl profile dump --config-path components.ingressGateways $ istioctl profile dump --config-path values.gateways.istio-ingressgateway

 These commands show both the